cloudflare/cloudflare-go/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
+- [ ] This change is using publicly documented (api.cloudflare.com or developers.cloudflare.com) and stable APIs.

 [1]: https://help.github.com/articles/closing-issues-using-keywords/